Active Safety Features:

-These are all facilities that contribute to the prevention of collisions.
-In most cases, the active safety features increase comfort.
+These are all the features that contribute to preventing collisions.
+Usually, active safety features enhance comfort.
 Active safety features include:

-- Large glass area with small blind spots
+- Large glass surfaces with small blind spots

 - Bright body colors